umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 	    ]
     }

-If all is setup fine we should now receive the 'Hello world' alert everytime the dashboard is reloaded in the content section of Umbraco, not very helpful, yet.
+If all is setup fine we should now receive the 'Hello world' alert every time the dashboard is reloaded in the content section of Umbraco, not very helpful, yet.

 ### Going further - Umbraco Angular Services and Directives